Become a Plant Conservation Volunteer with the

 HOW TO APPLY

-To apply visit our website and fill out the electronic application by February 1, 2017:
+To apply visit our website and fill out the electronic application by February 1, 2018, to be considered for the 2018 field season; applications reviewed January – February 2018.

 Interested applicants with botanical knowledge who are outside of eastern Massachusetts are encouraged to apply.
 All who are interested must apply and be accepted into the program before attending a training session, due to the sensitive nature of rare plant data and data security agreements we have with each state’s Natural Heritage.